Peterculter: Attractions

-High up on the steep, rocky bank of the Culter Burn, near the western exit of the town, was a colourful and well-tended kilted wooden figure holding a broadsword and targe, representing Rob Roy Macgregor, who, according to local legend, leapt across the burn at that point to flee pursuing Hanoverian troops (given the width of the stream there, the story - which has its local variants in many parts of Scotland - is unlikely to have much basis in fact).
-The outlaw Gilderoy is a more likely historical figure for the story.
-The original statue is thought to have been a modified ship's figurehead.
-The statue was replaced in 2017 by a resin effigy, wearing ancient Macgregor tartan.
+High on the steep bank of the Culter Burn, near the western edge of the settlement, stands a kilted figure holding a broadsword and targe, representing Rob Roy MacGregor.
+According to local tradition, Rob Roy is said to have leapt across the burn at this point while fleeing Hanoverian troops, although the story is unlikely to have a firm historical basis and may instead relate to the outlaw Gilderoy.
+The original statue is thought to have been adapted from a ship’s figurehead, and was replaced in 2017 by a resin effigy wearing ancient MacGregor tartan.